symbolicdata/symbolicdata.github.io/Events.2012-12.markdown

 Within the [E-Science Benchmarking Project](Projects.EScience "wikilink") we invite for a Workshop and Hackathon to discuss and promote different aspects of the SymbolicData Project.
 The Workshop will take place at

-[HTWK](http://www.htwk-leipzig.de) - Hochschule für Technik, Wirtschaft und Kultur Leipzig - Karl-Liebknecht-Straße 132, 04277 Leipzig (Lipsius-Bau)
+[HTWK](http://www.htwk-leipzig.de) - Hochschule für Technik, Wirtschaft und Kultur Leipzig

+Gustav-Freytag-Str.42A (Zuse-Bau)

+Raum Z417

+04277 Leipzig

 Note that we have no funding for that workshop, so all expenses on travelling, lodging and "Kneipe" are to the participants.
 We kindly ask you to **announce your interest for participation until Nov.
 30, 2012**, to [Hans-Gert Gräbe](mailto:graebe@informatik.uni-leipzig.de).